In this screen-proliferated world, find deeper, lifelike experiences by reading.

 After a terrible farm wreck, his young brother lies in the wheat chaff, still and bloody.
 This scene is all too familiar to Sydney; he has seen it obsessively, over and over in his mind, weeks before it happened.
 While the family struggles to pay doctor bills and save the farm, Sydney sees another future he must change, though it means risking his life.

 Ever talk to your inner self?
 Farmer Og, deathly afraid of intimate relationships, cannot bring himself to court the woman he loves.
-When Og admits the hallucination of seeing an elf, a passing psychiatrist tells him it is his inner child, and to listen to it.
-After the psychiatrist leaves, townspeople twist the psychiatrist's printed advice for their own entertainment.
+When Og admits the hallucination of seeing an elf to a passing psychiatrist, he tells him it is his inner child and to listen to it.
+After the psychiatrist leaves, townspeople twist the psychiatrist's printed advice, posted on the store door, for their own entertainment.
 That is, until he turns the tables on them.
-Yet Og's sincerity at wanting to change propels him through many misadventures.
+Og's sincerity at wanting to change propels him through many misadventures.

 Everyone suffers from pridefulness, yet few truly love themselves.
 Genuine love of the deepest self – the opposite of the surface love of narcissism – is one of the most profound, important goals of life.
 It is this self-love that pridefulness counterfeits.
 Self-love is open where pridefulness is closed.
 Self-love tries to better the self where pridefulness tries to be better than anyone else.
 Self-love is forgiving where pridefulness is condemning.
 Self-love is healing, where pridefulness festers.
 Self-love welcomes others into the circle, where pridefulness is exclusive.
 Self-love is a spiritual relationship with self, where pridefulness is a carnal relationship with self.